Chinmoy Deb Barman

-Chinmoy Deb Barman is an Indian politician from Bharatiya Janata Party.
+Chinmoy Deb Barman is an Indian politician from West Bengal.
+He is a member of Bharatiya Janata Party.
 In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Gazole constituency.
 He defeated Basanti Barman of All India Trinamool Congress by 1,798 votes in 2021 West Bengal Assembly election.

+Early life and education

+Barman is from, Malda district of West Bengal.
+He has done Master of Arts from Rabindra Bharati University in the year 2008.

+Political career

+He is a member of West Bengal Legislative Assembly for the second consecutive term from Gazole Assembly constituency.